The Diamond Circle in Iceland

 Also called the “Echo Rocks”, this place is composed of naturally shaped rock formations.

-The one you can see in the picture is called “Kastili”, or “the castle” in Icelandic.
+The one you can see in the picture is called “Kastali”, or “the castle” in Icelandic.
 It is really pleasant to walk around and see how nature can create such beautiful shapes!

 This “castle” is made with thousands of basalt columns, making you think that it is handmade, but it is not!

-Be careful though, Hljóðaklettar can be reached only via Road 862 (one of the roads to Dettifoss) which is closed during winter time.
+Be careful though, Hljóðaklettar can be reached only via Road 862 (one of the roads to Dettifoss) which is closed during wintertime so don't go at this time with your KuKu campervan.

 Located in the northern part of Iceland, the Tjörnes peninsula is mostly known for its birds watching spots.